Teriyaki Chicken Wings

 A close up view of a blue platter holding teriyaki chicken wings.

-• Where do I find mirin?
+• Where do I find Mirin?
 Mirin is a Japanese sweet cooking wine that can be found in the Asian section of most well-stocked supermarkets.
 It can certainly be ordered online, too.
-You could use sake in place of Japanese mirin, or combine 1 tbsp of sugar into sherry or chardonnay, before adding to the sauce.
+You could use sake in place of Japanese mirin, or combine 1 tbsp of sugar with sherry or chardonnay, before adding it to the sauce.

 • Can this recipe be used for other types of chicken?
 Absolutely!
 You can marinate chicken pieces (legs, thighs, breasts) and then roast or grill them, finishing them off with the sauce.
 You’ll need to adjust cooking times to make sure the chicken reaches 165°F.